 √ Obstacle Course: 1 mile circular route with exercise tasks at different points.

-√ Elevation Circuits: Circuit training workouts using a hill or a set of stairs.
+√ Elevation Circuits: Circuit training workouts using a hill or a set of stairs for the cardio element.

-√ Musical Finisher Drills: (YMCA, Thunderstruck, Thunder, Hit the road jack etc)
+√ Music Finishers: YMCA, Thunderstruck, Thunder, Hit the road jack etc.

 √ Fartlek Training: Type of interval training.
-More info..
+Click here for more info..

 √ Bootcamp Triathlon: Cardio task (running), strength endurance task (AMRAP), animal movement task (bear walk).

-√ Beat The Trainer: Trainer sets a rep goal for the entire team.
+√ Beat The Trainer: The trainer (physically) sets a rep goal for players to beat.

-√ Story Based Drills: Players follow a descriptive story with exercises embedded.
+√ Story Based Drills: Players follow a descriptive story with exercises embedded within the story.
+You can create lot's of fun warm ups using this method.

-√ Military Style Bootcamp: Team building, log run, fire mans carry, piggy back, military fitness test etc.
+√ Military Style Bootcamp: Team building, log run, fire mans carry, piggy back race, military fitness test etc.

-√ Cardio Bootcamp: Mini/Human hurdles, agility, sprints, cardio based exercises, aerobics etc.
+√ Cardio Bootcamp: Human hurdles, agility, 100m sprints, cardio based exercises, aerobics, stair, hills, relays, tag etc.

 Sprint Multiplier Challenge

-√ Board Games: Snakes and ladders, Monopoly bootcamp, Battle ships, scrabble etc.
+√ Board Games: Snakes and ladders, monopoly bootcamp, battle ships, scrabble, who wants to be a millionaire, cluedo etc.

-√ Themed Workouts: Olympic bootcamp, Super Mario, Star Wars, Star Trek, Pac Man, Game of Thrones etc.
+√ Themed Workouts: Olympic bootcamp, Super Mario, Star Wars, Star Trek, Pac Man, Game of Thrones, dot to dot, pub quiz, UNO, guess who.

 √ Paper, Rocks, Scissors: Integrate in to a team game, circuit, challenge.
 You can do this during rest periods.